 Attorneys For People With Nationwide Insurance Auto Injury Claims in Chicago, Illinois

-Long known for their jingle (“Nationwide is on your side!”), Nationwide Insurance has grown in size and ubiquity to be able to actually claim they are all around you.
-Since their founding in 1925 in Columbus, Ohio, Nationwide (formerly know as the Farm Bureau Mutual Automobile Insurance Company) has grown on the backs of over thirty thousand employees and millions of policyholders to generate thirty billion dollars in revenue as of 2012.
-Its origins were humble-serving automobile owners and homeowners in times of tragedy but it has rapidly adapted to changing times by sponsoring professional golf leagues and creating mobile applications to better serve customers, amongst other things.
+Long known for their jingle (“Nationwide is on your side!”), Nationwide Insurance has grown in size and ubiquity to become easily recognized everywhere.
+Since their founding in 1925 in Columbus, Ohio, Nationwide (formerly known as the Farm Bureau Mutual Automobile Insurance Company) has grown to over thirty thousand employees and millions of policyholders that generate thirty billion dollars in revenue as of 2012.
+Its origins were humble in serving automobile owners and homeowners in times of tragedy.
+However, the company has rapidly adapted to changing times by sponsoring professional golf leagues and creating mobile applications to better serve customers.

-If you or a loved one was involved in a Chicago car accident involving Nationwide Insurance, Rosenfeld Injury Lawyers can help you get the compensation that you are entitled to under Illinois law.
-Our attorneys have successfully negotiated injury claims on behalf of people injured in auto accident across Illinois.
-Contact our office for a free review of your legal options when involved in an auto accident with a Nationwide insured.
+If you, or a loved one, were involved in a Chicago car accident involving Nationwide Insurance, Rosenfeld Injury Lawyers can help you obtain the compensation that you are entitled to receive under Illinois law.
+Our attorneys have successfully negotiated injury claims on behalf of our clients who were injured in auto accidents across Illinois.
+Contact our law office for a free review of your legal options to pursue an auto accident compensation claim or lawsuit against a Nationwide insured.

-Since their inception as a focused provider of automobile insurance, Nationwide has grown to accommodate customers across a whole range of needs, including some of the following:
+Since their inception in the automobile insurance industry, Nationwide has grown to accommodate customers by providing numerous insurance products and banking services including some of the following:

 - Vehicle Insurance: Nationwide offers a fleet of products and services for cars, motorcycles, trucks, boats, and RVs including liability coverage, collision coverage, and uninsured motorist coverage.
-They afford more than the state-required minimums for these categories and provide for vehicle repair, medical payments, and roadside assistance, to name a few.
+The company offers more than the state-required minimums for these categories and provides compensation for vehicle repair, medical payments, and roadside assistance.

-- Home Insurance: Nationwide providers for comprehensive coverage of your home, condo, or rental unit.
-Policies allow for the replacement of your belongings, temporary lodgings, home repair, and even theft protection.
+- Home Insurance: Nationwide provides comprehensive coverage owners and renters of homes, condos, and rental units.
+Policies allow for the replacement of personal belongings, temporary lodgings, home repair, and theft protection.

-- Life Insurance: Nationwide offers a variety of packages for end of life care, financial support of your loved ones, burial expense coverage and beyond.
+- Life Insurance: Nationwide offers various packages for "end of life" care, financial support of loved ones, and burial expense coverage.

-- Banking Services: Nationwide established an online bank to directly afford customers the ability to obtain financing at lower rates than typical banks.
+- Banking Services: Nationwide established an online bank for customers who want to obtain financing at low rates.

 A Glimpse Into the Litigation Setting Involving Nationwide Insurance

-Like many other large insurance companies, Nationwide Insurance has experienced a significant amount of litigation over the last ten years.
-Its ever-burgeoning client and employee base exposes it to lawsuits on numerous fronts and this has resulted in a lot of cases.
+Like many other large insurance companies, Nationwide Insurance has litigated thousands of claims and lawsuits over the last ten years.
+Its ever-burgeoning client base exposes the company to lawsuits on numerous fronts.
 What follows is a review of litigation against Nationwide since 2005.

-First, jury awards and settlement amounts will be analyzed at the national and Illinois levels across all categories of cases (specifically insurance, corporate, employment, real property, and products liability).
-Second, insurance cases will be separated and analyzed out of this same pack.
-Third, automobile cases within the insurance category will be examined.
+The analyzed jury awards and out of court settlement amounts at the national and Illinois levels across all categories of cases (specifically insurance, corporate, employment, real property, and products liability) below provide insight in how cases are financially resolved.
+Theses insurance cases are separated and examined based on automobile cases in the insurance category.

-Across all categories of litigation, there was a slight difference in success for plaintiffs between Illinois and the nation against Nationwide Insurance.
-For instance, a higher percentage of plaintiffs across the country received nothing (31%) than did those in Illinois (25%).
-However, when plaintiffs were able to extract jury awards or settlement amounts from Nationwide, those in various states were more successful than those in Illinois.
+There was a slight difference in levels of success for plaintiffs between Illinois and the nation against Nationwide Insurance across all litigation categories.
+For example, a higher percentage of plaintiffs across the country received nothing (31%) compared to those in Illinois (25%).
+However, when plaintiffs were able to extract jury awards or settlement amounts from Nationwide, plaintiffs in other states were more successful than those in Illinois.

-Looking only at insurance litigation, we once again see marked differences in plaintiffs’ returns against Nationwide Insurance between Illinois and the nation.
-For instance, only nineteen percent (19%) of plaintiffs in Illinois received nothing, but that number was thirty-five percent (25%) nationally.
+Looking only at insurance litigation, there are marked differences in plaintiffs’ returns against Nationwide Insurance between Illinois and the nation.
+For example, only nineteen percent (19%) of plaintiffs in Illinois received nothing, compared to thirty-five percent (25%) nationally.
 On the other hand, thirty-two percent (32%) of plaintiffs across the country received more than one hundred thousand dollars ($100,000.00) but only twenty percent (20%) received that much in Illinois.

-This left a staggeringly high number of plaintiffs in Illinois that received slim sums under one hundred thousand dollars ($100,000.00), sixty-one percent (61%) to be exact; alternatively, at the national level, this statistic was only thirty-three percent (33%).
+This left a staggeringly high number (61%) of plaintiffs in Illinois who received smaller sums under one hundred thousand dollars ($100,000.00).
+Alternatively, at the national level, this statistic was only thirty-three percent (33%).
 Thus, while plaintiff returns in Illinois resembled a traditional bell curve, those in the other states resembled more of a modest decline as jury awards and settlement amounts increased.

-Finally, separating automobile cases from the larger group of insurance cases, we can similar storylines emerge.
-Again, more plaintiffs in Illinois came away with some award or amount than those in other states-sixteen percent (16%) more of them did actually.
-However, the story repeats itself in the unfortunate circumstances of Illinois plaintiffs receiving smaller sums at greater rates: eighty percent (80%) recovered less than one hundred thousand dollars ($100,000.00), where that number was only fifty-five (55%) nationally.
+Finally, similar patterns emerge when separating automobile cases from the larger group of insurance cases.
+Again, more Illinois plaintiffs were awarded or negotiated a settlement to resolve their case compared to those in other states that averaged only sixteen percent (16%).
+However, the unfortunate pattern story repeats for Illinois plaintiffs who received smaller sums at increasing rates where eighty percent (80%) recovered less than one hundred thousand dollars ($100,000.00), compared to fifty-five (55%) nationally.

 Thus, plaintiffs recovered huge sums at a greater rate in states outside Illinois.
 Specifically, ten percent (10%) had sums in excess of one hundred thousand dollars ($100,000.00) in the forty-nine states compared to numbers in the single digits in Illinois.
-From these numbers, we can make a variety of conclusions, summarized below:
+From these numbers, we can make numerous conclusions that are summarized below:

 - The pattern of return generally differed nationally as compared to that in Illinois, as the former more closely resembled a declining slope while the latter reflected a bell curve.